hello! my name is Blair Johnson.

 1. translation creates paradoxes, and paradoxes are full of possibility

-a loud presence, the shout of a process at work
+translation can bea loud presence, the shout of a process at work

 (not a transparent conveyor)